Nana Boateng (footballer, born 2002)

-Nana Osei Boateng (born 17 September 2002) is an English professional footballer who plays for Millwall, as a forward.
+Nana Osei Boateng (born 17 September 2002) is an English professional footballer who plays for Sutton United, as a forward.

 Career

+Millwall

 After progressing through Millwall's academy, Boateng's first involvement in a matchday squad for the club was on 29 December 2021 in Millwall's 1–0 win away to Coventry City, where he was an unused substitute.
 On 8 January 2022, Boateng made his debut for Millwall, coming on as an 81st minute substitute in a 2–1 FA Cup loss against rivals Crystal Palace.

+On 24 July 2023, Boateng joined National League side, Woking on loan until January 2024.

+On 28 March 2024, he returned to the National League, to join promotion hopefuls, Solihull Moors on loan for the remainder of the campaign.

+In May 2024, Millwall confirmed that Boateng would be departing the club upon the expiration of his contract.

+Sutton United

+On 10 June 2024, Boateng agreed to join National League side Sutton United on a two-year deal.